telefonicaid/fiware-cygnus/test/e2e/test_environment.md

 ##Introduction

-This is a private environment.
+This is a private environment for e2e testing addressed to fiware-cygnus developers.
 All the information about it is described in a document in Google Docs where we will update all the changes.
-The document has restricted access (Contact us for more information):
+The document has restricted access (contact us for more information):

 * [Information about environment](https://docs.google.com/document/d/1XmoIn6TViEfss2PuBfVZ7SUB-57_S6EAsI4DB79yagA/edit?usp=sharing)